-NVIDIA: A Stupendous Dividend Growth Stock BUT You'd Be Crazy To Buy Right Now
+NVIDIA: A Stupendous Dividend Growth Stock, But You'd Be Crazy To Buy Right Now

 |$8.58

-Currently, analysts are expecting 10.4% CAGR growth over the next 10 years, but my own growth models indicate that 10%, 12.5%, and 15.0% are more realistic conservative, likely, and best case scenarios.
+Currently, analysts are expecting 10.4% CAGR growth over the next 10 years, but my own growth models indicate that 10%, 12.5%, and 15.0% are more realistic conservative, likely, and best-case scenarios.

-From there we can simply use a range of FCF payout ratios to determine what kind of dividend NVIDIA might grow into in the coming decade.
+From there, we can simply use a range of FCF payout ratios to determine what kind of dividend NVIDIA might grow into in the coming decade.

 |2026 FCF Payout Ratio